List of Fremont Unified School District elementary schools: Chadbourne Elementary School

 Joshua Chadbourne Elementary School is an elementary school in Fremont, California named after Joshua Chadbourne.
 It is located at 801 Plymouth Ave., Fremont, CA 94539.
 Built on part of the Chadbourne family apricot orchard, the school was dedicated on September 22, 1960.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Chadbourne is part of the Mission San Jose Attendance area - its students attend Hopkins Junior High School after graduation and move on to Mission San Jose High School for high school.
+Chadbourne is part of the Mission San Jose Attendance area - its students attend Hopkins middle School after graduation and move on to Mission San Jose High School for high school.

 Chadbourne Elementary School was designated as a National Blue Ribbon School in 1989 and again in 2013.

 Chadbourne has also been designated a California Distinguished School four times, most recently in 2006.

 Gomes Elementary School

 John M. Gomes Elementary School, more commonly known as Gomes Elementary, is an elementary school in Fremont, California.
 It is located at 555 Lemos Lane 94539.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
 This school has an enrollment of approximately 889 students.
-Its current principal is Pamela Hughes and its mascot is Gomes Gopher.
+Its current principal is Pamela Hughes and its mascot is the Gomes Gopher.
 The school colors are green and white.
-Gomes is part of the Mission San Jose Attendance area, and its students move on to Hopkins Junior High School, and then to Mission San Jose High School.
+Gomes is part of the Mission San Jose Attendance area, and its students move on to Hopkins middle School, and then to Mission San Jose High School.